-- keystore: Path of your keystore file.
-Note that your keystore's type must be JKS. - keyStorePassword: Password to access the key from your keystore file. - keyManagerAlgorithm: Name of the algorithm based on which the authentication keys are provided. - keyStoreType: The type of the keystore.
-Its default value is JKS. - truststore: Path of your truststore file.
+- keyStore: Path of your keystore file. - keyStorePassword: Password to access the key from your keystore file.

+- keyManagerAlgorithm: Name of the algorithm based on which the authentication keys are provided. - keyStoreType: Type of the keystore.
+Its default value is JKS.
+Another commonly used type is the PKCS12.
+Available keystore/truststore types depend on your Operating system and the Java runtime. - trustStore: Path of your truststore file.
 The file truststore is a keystore file that contains a collection of certificates trusted by your application.

+When you enable TLS/SSL and do not provide the trustStore property, the default trusted certificates are used, i.e., the Java provided list of trusted CA certificates.

-Its type should be JKS. - trustStorePassword: Password to unlock the truststore file. - trustManagerAlgorithm: Name of the algorithm based on which the trust managers are provided. - trustStoreType: The type of the truststore.
-Its default value is JKS. - protocol: Name of the algorithm which is used in your TLS/SSL.
+- trustStorePassword: Password to unlock the truststore file. - trustManagerAlgorithm: Name of the algorithm based on which the trust managers are provided. - trustStoreType: Type of the truststore.
+Its default value is JKS.
+Another commonly used type is the PKCS12.
+Available keystore/truststore types depend on your Operating system and the Java runtime. - mutualAuthentication: Mutual authentication configuration.
+It's empty by default which means the client side of connection is not authenticated.
+Available values are: - REQUIRED server forces usage of a trusted client certificate - OPTIONAL server asks for a client certificate, but it doesn't require it

+Please see the Mutual Authentication section.

+- ciphersuites: Comma-separated list of cipher suite names allowed to be used.
+Its default value are all supported suites in your Java runtime.

+- protocol: Name of the algorithm which is used in your TLS/SSL.
 Its default value is TLS.
-Available values are: - · SSL - SSLv2 - SSLv3 - TLS - $\circ$ TLSv1 - TLSv1.1
+Available values are:

-• TLSv1.2
+- 。TLS

+- 。TLSv1

+- TLSv1.1 (from Java 8)

+- TLSv1.2 (from Java 8)

+- TLSv1.3 (from Java 11)

-All of the above algorithms support Java 6 and higher versions, except the TLSv1.2 supports Java 7 and higher versions.
-For the protocol property, we recommend you to provide SSL or TLS with its version information, e.g., TLSv1.2.
-Note that if you write only SSL or TLS, your application will choose the SSL or TLS version according to your Java version.
+For the protocol property, we recommend you to provide TLS with its version information, e.g., TLSv1.2.
+Note that if you write only TLS, your application will choose the TLS version according to your Java version.